Teammates

 What are the benefits?

-Mentors make an investment in the future.
+Mentors make an investment in the future of our youth.
 Youth benefit by receiving encouragement and guidance from a caring adult.

 What happens during a mentoring session?

 Each mentoring relationship is unique.
-Mentoring sessions happen once a week for one hour.
-Activities include sharing a hobby or special interest, playing a game, helping with homework, or simply sharing thoughts and ideas.
+Mentoring sessions happen once a week for up to one hour.
+Activities include sharing a hobby or special interest, playing a game, being outside, or simply sharing thoughts and ideas.

 What age of youth are involved?